 You can use this cable assembly and make your mono speaker.
 The CS42L52 stereo CODEC operates using an I2C interface, with the CODEC acting as a secondary device.

-library included in
+library included in the

 package.
-The Arduino Portenta Max Carrier, while having paired the Portenta H7 via High-Density Connectors, can be expanded via Header Connector J5 for I2C interface interoperability.
-External modules requiring I2C interface can be established via header Connector J5 with up to 2 available I2C bridges.
+The Portenta Max Carrier, while having paired the Portenta H7 via High-Density Connectors, can be expanded via Header Connector J5 for I2C interface interoperability.
+External modules requiring an I2C interface can be established via header Connector J5 with up to 2 available I2C bridges.

 For more information on I2C protocol, please have a look at this guide to Arduino & the I2C Protocol (Two Wire).